 Bye-bye phantom power

 Most electronic devices draw power when they’re on standby or even turned off.
-This phantom power, or standby load, accounts for 5% to 10% of a household’s electricity bill.
 Smart power bars are designed to prevent this waste of energy, as they turn off peripheral devices when the main device is not being used.

 How they work

 You plug your various devices into the power bar in the usual way, but into specially marked sockets.
 One socket is for the main (master) device, such as your computer or TV, and the others are for peripherals (slaves).
 When the power bar detects that the main device is off or on standby, it cuts the power to all the peripherals, such as printers or loudspeakers.
 When you turn the computer or TV back on again, the peripherals are reconnected.
 Some power bars also have a surge suppressor.

 It’s quick and easy to set up a smart power bar.
 Just be sure to select the right device as the master.